Mechanism Behind the Recombination Requirement for Benign Termination of Relativistic Electron Beams

 To illustrate the impact of a neutral-corrected $\eta$ in this scenario, we consider a setup based on DIII-D-like neutral injection levels.
 The injected neutral inventory is related to an effective neutral pressure $p_0$ via the vessel volume, which serves as the control parameter in Fig.~\ref{fig:kinetic_scan}.
 This pressure defines a volume-averaged neutral density, see the blue curve in Fig. (a).
 Increasing $p_0$ drives strong recombination of the free electron density $n_e$ (Fig. (b)) due to neutral heat transport \cite{Hollmann2023}.
 The shown curve closely reproduces the measured data from DIII-D in Ref.~\cite{Hollmann2023} and is consistent with comparable TCV data \cite{Hoppe2025}.
 The recombination reduces $n_e$ by nearly two orders of magnitude and leads to a concurrent increase in neutral density, see the orange curve in Fig. (a).
 Electron temperature values $T_e$ are adopted from TCV measurements~\cite{Hoppe2025} (Fig. (c)).
 The resulting $\eta$ is shown in Fig. (d): a Spitzer-like model (blue) yields a smooth variation governed solely by $T_e$.
 In contrast, including neutral effects, based on adding the $n_0$ in Fig. (a) and setting them in relation to the $n_e$ from Fig. (b), produces a pronounced peak, with $\eta$ exceeding the Spitzer value by approximately an order of magnitude.
 Notably, this peaking occurs in the same parameter window where $n_e$ collapses and benign termination is observed~\cite{pazsoldan2021nf,Hollmann2023,sheikh2024ppcf,Hoppe2025}.
 This leads to the hypothesis that $\eta$ governs the underlying physics of the benign termination outcome.

 This modeling is also consistent with the existence of an upper limit in injected quantity, beyond which $\eta$ decreases due to reionization of the background plasma \cite{Hollmann2023,Hoppe2025}.
 However, the resistivity beyond the upper limit does not return to the lowest values observed at low neutral pressure due to the intermediate density.
 This may indicate that, in certain scenarios, benign termination can also be achieved at higher neutral pressures, as observed in individual discharges on DIII-D~\cite{pazsoldan2021nf}.
 The influence of temperature assumptions in this calculation is minor: variations in $T_e$ shift the Spitzer curve uniformly but cannot account for the observed peaking or transition behavior.
 In particular, a Spitzer-like $\eta$ would require temperatures far below the ionization threshold to reach the $\eta$ values expected to be relevant for a benign scenario.
+It should be noted that radiation sources and interactions between the REs and the background plasma, as reioniziation discussed e.g. in Refs. \cite{Hollmann2023,Hoppe2025}, are not explicitly modeled.
+However, these effects are implicitly captured through the use of experimentally measured density and temperature values.